Skills for Justice Strategic Incident Command Revalidation(ALP0116)

 Skills for Justice

-£2098 plus VAT for up to two delegates at one of our Kent centres.Prices for delivery at your F&RS centre on application.
+£1849 plus VAT at one of our Kent centres.Prices for delivery at your F&RS centre on application.

 Peter Stanley Training is not responsible for the non attendance of client’s delegates at the client venue for a booked event.Cancellations due to delegate non attendance or other foreseeable business activity disruption(i.e operational requirements or industrial action) are subject to the following charges;